 Proudly advocating for the rights and protection of children

-Adoption is a joyful event for many families, but it can also come with enough paperwork to give anyone a headache.
+An adoption is a joyful event for many families, but it can also come with enough paperwork to give anyone a headache.
 If the proper procedure is not observed, it could result in disaster for the newly-formed family.
-In Arizona, parents who would like to adopt need to be approved as fit parents by a court.
+In Arizona, parents who would like to adopt must be approved as fit parents by a court.
 The Arizona Department of Child Safety dictates a process to ensure that prospective parents are sincere, qualified, and informed.
-This includes background checks and inspections not only for the parents, but also for any member of their existing household.
+This includes background checks and inspections for the parents and any member of their existing household.

-Here at Reppucci & Roeder, our attorneys have personally represented a number of adoption cases, both straightforward and complicated.
+Here at Reppucci & Roeder, our attorneys have personally represented several adoption cases, both straightforward and complicated.
 Our approach ensures that you observe all of the appropriate steps and secure your parental rights as soon as possible so that you can go back to the important work of building connections within your new family.